-- National Office and the Ministry of Youth Development, covering around 1,374 employees (concluded August 2018) - Service Delivery, covering around 4,821 frontline employees (concluded December 2018) - Managers and Senior Specialists Collective our first collective agreement for this group of people, covering around 132 managers (concluded May 2019).
+- August 2018) - Service Delivery, covering around 4,821 frontline employees (concluded December 2018) - covering around 132 managers (concluded May 2019).

 We also successfully concluded negotiations with Work and Income Northland Staff in March 2019, covering around 66 employees.

 The most significant commitment from negotiations with the PSA is the redesign of our remuneration framework over the period to October 2020, using a co-design approach with the PSA.